Eppey/eppey/README.md

 **Why is there no well-known community where international students can discuss anonymously?**

 International Students attending US colleges often struggle with collecting information due to the lack of an existing social networking platform in the current market.
-EPPEY provides an anonymous community where international students can freely share their opinions and helpful information.x
+EPPEY provides an anonymous community where international students can freely share their opinions and helpful information.

 <p align="right">(<a href="#top">back to top</a>)</p>